IshanRD19/Deep_Learning/README.md

 - Recognize that the more hidden layers you have the more complex structure you could capture.
 - Build all the helper functions to implement a full model with one hidden layer.

+### 4) Deep Neural Network Application:
+- implement a Deep NN
+- perform Image Classification
+- improve the performance compared to the Logistic Regression model